SE Asia Grant Partners

 2016: Pangea funded work in 3 provinces to empower village representatives by training them to identify and prioritize needs, to develop solutions and projects to address those needs, and to secure funding.
 To this end, a curriculum was developed, ten local people were trained, and 500 stakeholders in the 3 provinces participated in the community development process.

-2017: The Pangea grant will support the expansion of the last year’s Community Human resources Development Project (CHRDP) with the training of 10 more people during 24 sessions in 10 villages in 3 Provinces.
+2017: The Pangea grant supported the expansion of the last year’s Community Human resources Development Project (CHRDP) with the training of 10 more people during 24 sessions in 10 villages in 3 Provinces.

 WOMEN PEACEMAKERS (WPM)